ymadoff/ryba/lib/capacity.coffee.md

       next()

 ## Capacity Planning for Memory

+Estimates the memory available to the system, YARN and HBase.
+The ratio vary depending on the total amout of memory.

     exports.memory_system_gb = [[1,.2], [2,.2], [4,1], [7,2], [8,2], [16,2], [24,4], [48,6], [64,8], [72,8], [96,12], [128,24], [256,32], [512,64]]
     exports.memory_hbase_gb = [[1,.2], [2,.4], [4,1], [8,1], [16,2], [24,4], [48,8], [64,8], [72,8], [96,16], [128,24], [256,32], [512,64]]